Modular-Earth-LLC/job-finding-assistant/README.md

    Download or clone `job-finding-assistant` to a convenient folder.
 Keep the structure intact so the paths in this guide stay accurate.

 2. **Review the knowledge base**
    Open `inputs/knowledge-bases/job_search_knowledge_base.json` to familiarize yourself with the sections.
-You normally won’t edit this file directly—the prompts in Stages 1–3 generate structured updates for you.
+The assistants in each stage will generate structured updates for you.
 Only make manual changes if you spot inaccurate or outdated information that needs a quick correction.

-3. **Run Stage 1 – Career Objectives**
+3. **Run Stage 1 – Career Requirements Gathering**
-   Launch your AI assistant, upload the knowledge base, and paste the contents of `prompts/set_career_objectives.user.prompt.md`.
-The prompt guides a conversation and finishes by drafting a "Proposed Knowledge Base Update."
-Review the summary, then copy the approved JSON block into the file.
-Manual edits are only needed if the output misses something or you need to correct a detail.
+   Load `career_coach_assistant.system.prompt.md` as a system prompt in your AI tool.
+This assistant conducts an initial consultation to:
+   - Understand your current situation and constraints
+   - Define clear career, financial, and life objectives
+   - Document timeline requirements and preferences
+   - Create or update the knowledge base with foundational information

+   The assistant will provide a summary and update only the `user_profile.basic_info` and `career_objectives` sections.

-4. **Run Stage 2 – Personal Brand**
+4. **Run Stage 2 – Personal Brand Development**
-   Use `prompts/develop_personal_brand.user.prompt.md` in the same way.
-The assistant will capture mission, vision, narratives, and voice guidance, then hand you a JSON knowledge-base update block.
-Paste the approved content into the `personal_brand` section and only tweak it manually if the AI misunderstood your story.
+   Load `personal_brand_development_assistant.system.prompt.md` as a system prompt.
+This assistant will:
+   - Discover your mission, vision, and values
+   - Capture your authentic personality traits
+   - Create brand narratives that resonate
+   - Update the `personal_brand` section of the knowledge base

 5. **Run Stage 3 – Go-To-Market Strategy**
-   Open `job_market_positioning.system.prompt.md` inside your AI tool.
-This system prompt acts as a dedicated strategy agent: it maps target roles and industries, drafts positioning statements, and outputs an update block for `go_to_market_strategy`.
-Approve the proposal and paste it into the knowledge base.
+   Load `job_market_positioning.system.prompt.md` as a system prompt.
+This strategic assistant:
+   - Maps target roles and industries based on your objectives
+   - Develops positioning statements and value propositions
+   - Creates actionable go-to-market plans
+   - Updates the `go_to_market_strategy` section

-6. **Run Stage 4 – Job Finding Assistant**
+6. **Run Stage 4 – Professional Networking Outreach**
-   After Stages 1–3 are complete, load `job_finding_assistant.system.prompt.md` as a system prompt in your AI tool (or configure it inside a Custom GPT).
+   After Stages 1–3 are complete, load `professional_networking_outreach_assistant.system.prompt.md` as a system prompt.
 Upload the latest knowledge base file each session.
-This execution agent verifies that all earlier stages are populated before creating content and flags any missing sections for you to revisit.

-> **Roadmap note:** Stages 1 and 2 will eventually ship as dedicated system prompts, making Career Objectives, Personal Brand, and Go-To-Market Strategy fully independent agents.
-Once those upgrades land, follow the same workflow: run each agent, approve its knowledge-base update, then move to Stage 4 for content execution.
+This execution assistant:
+   - Creates targeted outreach content based on your established strategy
+   - Conducts focused company research (10 minutes max)
+   - Generates platform-optimized messages (LinkedIn, email, cover letters)
+   - Executes your positioning through compelling, personalized content

 7. **Generate job-search materials**
    Ask for exactly what you need—networking outreach, application follow-ups, cover letters, or website copy.
 Reference the role, company, and constraints (word counts, tone).
 Examples: